Research drives what we do

 What is it?

-Differentiation is a high impact strategy where teachers vary their instructional approaches to the content, the process, and/or the product in anticipation of or in response to student differences in readiness, interests, and learning.
+Differentiation is a high impact strategy where teachers vary their instructional approaches to the content, the process, and/or the product in anticipation of, or in response to student differences in readiness, interests and learning.
 When it comes to content, teachers can use materials at different reading levels, provide auditory and visual aids, and meet with small groups to re-teach or extend learning.
 In terms of process, teachers can use tiered activities, groupings and manipulatives to support different learners.
-For products, students can be provided with options to express their learning, such as drawing a picture, writing a letter, or verbally recounting some information.
+For products, students can be provided with options to express their learning, such as drawing a picture, writing a letter or verbally recounting some information.

-Carol Ann Tomlinson, a well known expert in the field of differentiation, believes that differentiation is about teaching with the individual student in mind.
+Carol Ann Tomlinson, a well known expert in the field of differentiation, believes that differentiation is about teaching with individual students in mind.
 Tomlinson’s research highlights the need for recognising and building upon students’ similarities and differences in the classroom, and establishing clear learning goals.
 In this way, a differentiated classroom provides multiple options for students to acquire content, make sense of ideas, and express their learning: “Teachers are most likely to be most effective when they have students work with the same essential understandings but at varied levels of complexity and with different scaffolding based on the students’ current points of development” (2013, pp. 6).

-How we use it
+How do we use it?

 Differentiation at Cleverbean is not about introducing entirely new tasks or activities; instead, it involves thoughtful adjustments to accommodate diverse phases of learning.
 This ensures that all students, regardless of their individual needs, can actively participate and thrive within the learning process.